Glossaries and ontologies: Definitions of terms in data

 In the wonderful talk "Design in Practice", Rich Hickey talks about how important an up-to-date glossary is in the design process.

-I have a similar view, and see something like "Business Knowledge Blueprints" as an important foundation for business applications and especially for (enterprise) knowledge graphs.
+I have a similar view, and see something like "Business Knowledge Blueprints" as an important foundation for business applications and especially for data models and (enterprise) knowledge graphs.

 Today, however, I was given the idea of including formal definitions in a glossary.
 The Web Ontology Language (OWL) is defined as a description logic which, as the name suggests, is primarily suitable for describing or classifying a section of the world or the entities in the Universe of Discourse.